 While we are very pleased with the academic achievement of our scholars, we know that many children arrive at Imagine Lincoln behind grade level in math and reading.
 It may take more than one year for our school to help scholars catch up and overcome the shortcomings of their previous school experiences.

 At Imagine Lincoln, we believe that the use of assessment and other testing data is essential to effective instruction and academic performance.
 There are three goals for the assessment program at Imagine Lincoln:

 - to determine scholars’ academic strengths and areas of growth at the beginning of the year in order to establish instructional objectives;

 - to monitor academic performance throughout the year and adjust instruction as needed; and

 - to determine scholar progress (annual learning gains) by the end of the year.

 We rely on several forms of standardized tests to achieve our assessment goals, including those used by other members of the Imagine family of schools.
 Standardized tests offer a uniform way to measure student proficiency in the curriculum as well as academic growth for a given year.

 Additionally, we also administer interim, or “benchmark,” assessments several times per year.
 The purpose of these assessments is to monitor student mastery of the curriculum as it is taught over the course of the year.
-The data from the benchmarks inform teachers and staff about individual student and classroom needs so that they may provide instruction, support, or enrichment.
+The data from the benchmarks inform teachers and staff about individual scholar and classroom needs so that they may provide instruction, support, or enrichment.